cmshanahan/nhl-contract-predictions/README.md

 * TOI / Game (1 year)
 * iCF (Player total shot attempts - 1 year)

 I've displayed here the 5 features that came out with the highest importance to the salary model.
 Intuitively, these should make sense, players that score more and play more are likely to make more money.
-While player position was a feature, it didn't appear here, which I found interesting, although it may be subtly encoded within the 3rd and 4th feature, TOI / Game as there is such a huge split between the positions.
+While player position was a feature, it didn't appear here, which I found interesting.
+Although it may be subtly encoded within the 3rd and 4th features, TOI / Game, as there is such a huge split between the positions.
 I did not include injury history as a feature in my model, but cumulative TOI encodes some information about whether the player missed time due to injury.
 I found the inclusion of iCF shot attempts interesting as well in that there could be some growing consideration for advanced stats in salary decisions.
 In the plot below, TOI and Total Points are plotted against each other, where point size is the frequency of players being in that statistical area, and color represents the magnitude of their salary.

 <img src="images/cap_ht_scat.png" alt="drawing" width="800"/>